 - Reiki 1st and 2nd degree

-Following the birth of her daughter in January 2014 Marie decided to set up her own physiotherapy practice to be able to continue to develop her philosophy of holistic physiotherapy with an emphasis on manual therapy and osteopathic concept.
+In January 2014 Marie decided to set up her own physiotherapy practice to be able to continue to develop her philosophy of holistic physiotherapy with an emphasis on manual therapy and osteopathic concepts.
+She has two daughters aged 8 and 4.